UPDATED October 5, 2020

 WHAT PERSONAL INFORMATION DO WE COLLECT?

 We may also automatically collect certain information through the use of “cookies” or web beacons.
 Cookies are small data files stored on your hard drive at the request of a website.
-Among other things, cookies help us improve our Sites and your experience.
+Among other things, cookies help us improve our Sites’ features & functionality in order to provide users with the best possible experience.
 Information obtained from cookies and linked to personally identifying information is treated as personal information.
 If you wish to block, erase, or be warned of cookies, please refer to your browser manufacturer to learn about these functions.
 However, if you choose to remove or reject browser cookies, this could affect certain features on our Sites.
 Web beacons are small, invisible graphic images that may be used on the Sites or in emails relating to the Sites to collect certain information about usage and effectiveness and monitor user activity on the Sites.

 HOW DO WE USE THE PERSONAL INFORMATION WE COLLECT?